Ecotrust/madrona/docs/manipulators.rst

 changes or to modify the parameters that went into the manipulations.

 Use cases might include clipping an MPA to the study region or to a specified graticule.
-Both of these manipulations are already included in MarineMap and can easily be accessed by additional applications.
+Both of these manipulations are already included in Madrona and can easily be accessed by additional applications.
 Instructions for accessing such built-in manipulators follow, as do instructions for adding your own manipulators.